minovsor/mgb-bho-ds/README.md

-# Dowsncaling simulated discharges from MGB-AS to the BHO20175k
+# Dowsncaling simulated discharges from MGB-AS to the BHO 2017 5K

 Current capabilities:
 - calculate mean discharge and Q95